OLD-and-changed/Almaember-blog/pages/contact.md

 ## Email
 If you want to write me an email (I usually prefer this), please write to [almaember@disroot.org][2].

-If possible, use my PGP public key, and attack yours:
+If possible, use my PGP public key, and attach yours:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----